sciZer0/7/v/README.md

-# Fragments of Our Ideology
+# Elements of Our Ideology

 With blockchain technology, it will be impossible to control the creator's ownership over digitizable things.